pyexcel/pyexcel/docs/source/bigdata.rst

 like to fill up your memory with those data.
 Hence pagination feature is developed to read partial data into memory for processing.
 You can paginate by row, by column and by both.

+Please note that `pyexcel-xls`, `pyexcel-xlsx`, `pyexcel-ods` and `pyexcel-ods3` will read all data into memory.
+And pagination code here only limits the data returned to your program.
+With that said, csv readers, `pyexcel-xlsxr` and `pyexcel-odsr` DOES read partial data into memory.

 .. testcode::
    :hide: